 In this honoring of Stalin, little mention is made of the Hitler-Stalin pact (technically the Molotov-Ribbentrop pact of 1939-1941) mentioned earlier, that allowed Russia to invade Poland and establish its 50-year influence over Central and Eastern Europe.
 Why evoke this in a study of Putin’s invasion of Ukraine?
 Simply because one of the main “reasons” Putin has given for the “special military operation” by Russia in Ukraine is an aim to “denazify” the former Soviet satellite.

-It is contradictory indeed to denounce Nazism (and not even consistently, given the fact that Stalin is being whitewashed of his involvement with Nazi Germany) and to brush over the over one hundred million victims of communism, many of whom died under Stalin.
+It is contradictory indeed to denounce Nazism (and not even consistently, given the fact that Stalin is being whitewashed of his involvement with Nazi Germany) and to brush over the 100 million-plus victims of communism, many of whom died under Stalin.

 Putin’s efforts to anchor his acts in 20th century history, and his description of the fall of the Soviet Union as a major “catastrophe,” shed light on his present political and military actions.
 The facts show that he is intent on reconquering or regaining influence over former Soviet satellites.
-He has already used invasions, partnerships, annexations, and military and financial and other support to maintain or regain “socialist” allies, as in Venezuela, Cuba, Syria, Iran, China, North Korea, and other countries.
+He has already used invasions, partnerships, annexations, military, financial, and other support to maintain or regain “socialist” allies, as in Venezuela, Cuba, Syria, Iran, China, North Korea, and other countries.

 Are we really to believe that Putin has broken with communism?